allardjun/MCSBBootcampDry/Day 1/git-lecture.md

 #### Push up to GitHub

-To send your commit up to GitHub, `git push`
+To send your commit up to GitHub, `git push`.
+It will not work right away. `git push` is the short form.
+The long form is

+`git push origin dev`

+Git

+You will definitely be asked for credentials at this point (unless you already have them saved).

 ### Pull down our changes from earlier